 Aerospace or defense manufacturing is more complex when compared to automotive manufacturing.
 It entails complex assembly processes and careful handling of expensive materials.

-Lockheed Martin used AR goggles to figure out accurate attachment points when building the NASA Orion spacecraft.
-In this case, the instructions were overlaid onto the physical spacecraft.
-This helped workers perform complex manufacturing tasks quickly.
+Lockheed Martin used AR goggles to determine accurate attachment points when building the NASA Orion spacecraft.
+In this case, the instructions were overlaid onto the physical spacecraft, helping workers perform complex manufacturing tasks quickly.

 Pharmaceutical companies must follow strict checks to ensure they receive approval from authorities.
 This means machines should always operate efficiently to reduce errors.
 AR is helping with this process.